News & Announcements

 said Mark Viso, CEO and president of Pact.
 “We’re especially proud to work with the Department of Labor, the Government of Colombia and local partners to not only help children escape work in the mines and improve mine safety for adults, but also to help improve livelihood opportunities for adults in households where children resort to mining to make ends meet in their families.”

-In addition to the child labor project in Colombia, the Department of Labor is supporting new projects to reduce child labor in the rug trade in Afghanistan and in agriculture in the Dominican Republic.
+In addition to the child labor project in Colombia, the Department of Labor is supporting new projects to reduce child labor in agriculture in the Dominican Republic.

 The project will work with the Government of Colombia to develop policies to combat child labor in the mining sector and strengthen its capacity to identify and address violations of child labor and occupational safety and health (OSH) laws in mining communities.
 It will also provide education and livelihood opportunities for households vulnerable to child labor in mining in the Departments of Antioquia and Boyacá and establish an exchange program to share strategies to combat child labor and address OSH in artisanal mining.